-It was a wonderful moment in the T&W studio when Saskia Havekes of Grandiflora arrived with a van full of flowers.
+In any review of 2015, we couldn’t leave out the day when Saskia Havekes of Grandiflora arrived at the T&W studio with a van full of incredible flowers.
 She is a florist of considerable note, and her small Potts Point store is a mecca for those in search of beautiful and thoughtful arrangements, whether for a huge event or a personal celebration.
-We asked her to share some tips on working with three different vase shapes – all are available in today’s In Bloom sale event, along with Saskia’s inspiring books.
+We asked her to share some tips on working with three different vase shapes.
 Watch our video above, or read on for more detailed tips and a close look at Saskia’s work.
 We predict a pinning frenzy on these images!

 Saskia has been visiting the flower markets for over 20 years, as well as creating weddings, events, installations and many, many individual bouquets.
 Her favourite flower is (of course) the Magnolia Grandiflora after which her business is named, and her pet hate is dirty water.
 We asked her first for a few basic tips applicable to whatever flowers or vessels you’re working with, and then for advice on working with round, squat and cylindrical vases.

 - Cut at least 3cm off the stems of cut flowers or foliage when you get them home from the market or store, and strip away any greenery that would be under the water line in your chosen vase.

 - Change the water in an arrangement every 2 – 3 days.
 It’s easiest if you have two people – one to hold the arrangement and one to empty and refill the vase with cold water.
 Take this opportunity to pick out any dead flowers.

 - Long stemmed flowers which are a little past their best can be revived by cutting the stems much shorter (this makes it easier for water to travel up the stem).
 Rearrange in a low vase and you should get an extra 3 – 4 days out of them.